-Global Cybersecurity Camp (GCC) is an annual 1-week international cybersecurity training programme.
-Each participating country takes responsibility to host each annual edition.
-Our mission is to strengthen the security community across the world and nurture future global leaders.
-Annually, the best 50 students from member countries gather in one of the participating countries for a week to exchange experience, forge a life-long friendship, and learn from the best cybersecurity professionals.
-Non-commercial education programs and communities organize the program supported by industry leaders who care about the safe digitalization of the world.
+The Global Cybersecurity Camp (GCC) is a week-long annual international cybersecurity training program, with hosting responsibilities rotating among participating countries.
+Our mission is to strengthen the global security community and cultivate future cybersecurity leaders.
+Each year, the top 50 students from member countries gather in a host nation to exchange experiences, build lifelong friendships, and learn from leading cybersecurity professionals.
+Organized by non-commercial education programs and communities, the camp is supported by industry leaders committed to fostering a safer digital world.

 Date